 There are four digital alarm outputs.
 Each alarm output is in the form of an open collector transistor.
 These outputs can be connected to a number of different devices, or not used at all.
-You might want to rely on your EFIS or other systems to give you alerts for these alarms by using the analog outputs only.
-These outputs were mainly provided for installations without EFIS type of displays.
+You might want to rely on your EFIS or other systems to give you alerts for these alarms by using our analog outputs only.
+The open collector outputs were mainly provided for installations without aircraft EFIS type of displays.
+Your choice.

-Pin 5) Low Oil Level Caution Alarm (should be the higher oil level alarm)

-Pin 4) Low Oil Level Warning Alarm (should be the lowest oil level alarm)

-Pin 13) Over Oil Temperature Alarm

-Pin 11) Sensor Malfunction Alarm to indicate (a shorted sensor cable, out of programmed calibration range or sensor not connected)
+- Pin 5) Low Oil Level Caution Alarm (should be the higher oil level alarm) - Pin 4) Low Oil Level Warning Alarm (should be the lowest oil level alarm) - Pin 13) Over Oil Temperature Alarm - Pin 11) Sensor Out of Calibration Alarm (For example, this could to indicate a shorted sensor cable, out of programmed calibration range or sensor not connected)

-OPEN COLLECTOR OUTPUTS
+OPEN COLLECTOR ALARM OUTPUTS

 The alarm outputs are open collector type, which pull our electronics alarm pins down to common.
-If you are driving an LED, you will have to connect the LED anode to +V with a series resistor from the LED cathode.
-The other side of the resistor is wired to our alarm output pin.
+If you are driving an LED, you will have to connect the LED anode to +V. Then connect a series resistor from the LED cathode to our alarm pin.
+This resistor should limit the current to 100mA or less.